course-details-portlet

 Further on evaluation

-Compulsory assignments for a written exam in physics:
+Compulsory assignments for written exam in physics:

 1. Skills training with reporting.
 Requirement for 75% attendance at laboratory work.
 It is mandatory to be present at the laboratory activities at the time these are carried out, cf. the semester plan in the course.
-Assignments / tests that cover selected learning outcome formulations and/or reports (oral, digital or written) from laboratory work.
-Compensatory work is not provided for lack of mandatory attendance.
-Compulsory assignments are assessed as approved/not approved.
-There is an opportunity to complain about partial assessments in the course (does not apply to oral and practical partial assessment).

-Compulsory assignments for home examination in chemistry:
+Compulsory assignments for written exam in chemistry:

 1. Skills training with reporting.
 Requirement for 75% attendance at laboratory work.
 It is mandatory to be present at the laboratory activities at the time these are carried out, cf. the semester plan in the course.
-Assignments / tests that cover selected learning outcome formulations and/or reports (oral, digital or written) from laboratory work.
-Compensatory work is not provided for lack of mandatory attendance.
-Compulsory assignments are assessed as approved/not approved.

 Assessment system with 3 partial assessments:

 - Written exam, Individual, 4 Hours, Grades A-F, Counts 51%.
-Comment on assessment: Exam in physics Permitted aids: The Knowledge Promotion (2020), the science curriculum taken from the website of the Norwegian Directorate of Education and Training.
+Comment on assessment: Exam in physics.
+Permitted aids: The Knowledge Promotion (2020), the science curriculum taken from the website of the Norwegian Directorate of Education and Training.
 Tables in physics without notes, markers allowed.
 Definite, simple calculator, cf. NTNU regulations.

 - Executive activity: Excursion in biology (Ecosystem 1), Group, Pass/fail.
 Practice of field work methods, registration of species and habitat types.
 Permitted aids: All aids allowed.

 Partial assessments can be taken up or improved individually.
 All partial assessments must be passed to obtain a grade in the course.
+It is possible to appeal any partial assessment (this does not apply to oral or practical assessments).

 Specific conditions